Reference > WCAG1 Level A

 with selections may prevent keyboard operation, because the handler fires as the selection is changed using the keyboard.
 See WCAG 1.0 Guideline 9.E859

-13.6: Add
+CP 13.6: Add

 title